 Beyond typical health treatments

-These factors set regenerative medicine apart from what most people consider to be “typical” health treatments for musculoskeletal and orthopedic conditions, which usually involve surgery and can be invasive and expensive.
+These factors set Integrative Orthopedics apart from what most people consider to be “typical” health treatments for musculoskeletal and orthopedic conditions, which usually involve surgery and can be invasive and expensive.

-Instead, regenerative medicine uses one’s own fat tissues, platelets, and stem cells to initiate the healing process, harvesting them and then re-injecting them into the body to spur the healing of diseased tissues or torn muscles.
+Instead, Integrative Orthopedics uses one’s own fat tissues, platelets, and stem cells to initiate the healing process, harvesting them and then re-injecting them into the body to spur the healing of diseased tissues or torn muscles.

 This removes a lot of the need to conduct invasive surgeries that can take months to recover from and require thousands of dollars in medical fees.